chrisveness/crypto/README.md

 - `encrypt`: encrypt a plaintext using a supplied password
 - `decrypt`: decrypt an encrypted ciphertext using a supplied password

+Note that there are no standards for data storage formats of AES encryption mode wrapper functions, so this is unlikely to inter-operate with standard library functions.

 More details are available at www.movable-type.co.uk/scripts/aes.html.

 sha1.js